Suicidal thoughts

 what are suicidal thoughts?

-Many young people think about suicide, you are not alone, but these thoughts may be confusing or frightening for you.
-The feelings tend to change from moment to moment, or day to day, and sometimes you may feel you don’t want to die, you just want the pain to stop.
+You are not alone - many young people think about suicide.
+The thoughts and feelings can change from moment to moment, or day to day.
+You may feel you don’t want to die, you just want the pain to stop.
 Sometimes you may feel like you can’t cope and sometimes you may feel like you don’t understand why you are feeling as you do.

 Everyone’s experience of suicidal thoughts is different.
 However, here are some of the more common thoughts and feelings: